orielo/code-reviewer-ai/README.md

 ## Comment Styling

-The action now provides improved comment formatting with the following features:
+The action provides streamlined comment formatting with the following features:

-1. **Clear Line References**: Each comment includes a direct reference to the code line it's addressing
+1. **Clean, Minimal Design**: Comments are concise and focused on the issue
-2. **Code Context**: Comments include the relevant code snippet for immediate context
+2. **Clear Issue Categorization**: Comments are tagged by type (security, performance, etc.) with visual indicators
-3. **Categorized Issues**: Comments are categorized (security, performance, etc.) with appropriate icons
+3. **Customizable Appearance**: Control exactly how verbose or minimal you want comments to be
-4. **Expandable Details**: Additional information is available in collapsible sections
+4. **GitHub Integration**: Comments attach directly to the relevant line without redundant references
-5. **Custom Signatures**: Option to add custom signature text to all comments
+5. **Focused Content**: Comments highlight only what matters, reducing visual noise

 ## License